Bitcoin to start futures trading, stoking Wild West worries

 “If that happens at a time when bitcoin spikes up for whatever crazy reason, there could be an avalanche,” he said.

 Questions like these have kept some futures market operators on the sidelines, for now.
-Intercontinental Exchange Inc (ICE.N), owner of the New York Stock Exchange and ICE Futures U.S., opted not to join CME and Cboe in the race to be first with a bitcoin future.
+Intercontinental Exchange Inc, owner of the New York Stock Exchange and ICE Futures U.S., opted not to join CME and Cboe in the race to be first with a bitcoin future.

 “We didn’t think it was obvious to rush out a product and be first and settle against an index on a lot of exchanges that are not particularly transparent,” ICE Chief Executive Jeffrey Sprecher said this week at a Goldman Sachs conference.